-Topped with its distinctive cube-like radar tower, Mount Umunhum is one of the most recognizable landmarks in the South Bay.
+Topped with its distinctive blocky radar tower, Mount Umunhum is one of the most recognizable landmarks in the South Bay.
 The peak was long off limits, but after a major cleanup operation removed almost all of an abandoned air force station, it was opened to the public in 2017.
 You now have a choice of driving or hiking to the top.

 Start from the Bald Mountain parking lot, halfway up Mount Umunhum Road.
 The lot only has 25 parking spots, and it can be difficult to find parking on weekends.
-The trail, starts across the road and a little uphill from the parking lot.
+The trail starts across the road and a little uphill from the parking lot.

 The trail immediately enters the woods and begins a steady climb.
 There are mileage markers to help you keep track of your progress, but they seem to be a little too closely spaced; after the 3.0 mile marker it’s still a long way to the peak.

 The most significant landmark along the way is the Guadalupe Creek Overlook, a short side trail to a viewing area with a somewhat restricted view of the Santa Clara Valley.
 The overlook also marks the beginning of the switchbacks.